Have You Been Denied a Healthcare Service or Treatment? Call Scott Glovsky!

 - The patient used an out-of-network doctor or provider.

 - Health Net considers the treatment to be medically unnecessary.

 - The procedure in question is considered elective, or non-essential to the patient’s health.

 - The insured failed to complete his or her application correctly or completely.

 No matter why the company denies coverage for a treatment or procedure, they are required to provide a written explanation that includes information regarding how the denial can be appealed.
+Learn about how to appeal a health insurance denial by downloading our eBook.
 The state of California provides a means for those who have had their claim denied for appealing the decision; all insurers must maintain an internal appeals process, and if this process fails, there are other options for appealing a claim.

 A Health Net health insurer denial lawyer like Scott Glovsky can help you appeal your denial of coverage.
 Whether your denial involves an outright denial of treatment or a refusal to reimburse already-received treatment, having a highly experienced health insurance denial attorney in your corner can help ensure enforcement of insurance policies.

 The State of California requires that all insurers maintain their own internal appeals process for coverage denials.
 Health Net gives subscribers 60 days from the notice of their decision to file an appeal.
 The individual can either independently file the appeal or someone can file it on their behalf.
 If they appoint a representative to file the appeal, they must fill out the necessary paperwork giving the representative authority to act on their behalf.

 Unfortunately, these appeals are rarely successful as the people who denied the claim the first time are usually the ones who process the appeal.
 However, if the insurer denies the appeal, the individual may have the right to take the appeal to an independent third-party for additional review, but this is not necessarily the best path.
 In some cases, it may make more sense to take the case directly to civil court instead.